webhost.bridgew.edu/citylab · citylab@bridgew.edu · Contact Us · Directions · Photo Gallery · Site Map

 Home > About BSC City Lab >Background

-BSC CityLab was established in 19xxx (date?) as a satellite of the CityLab program at the Boston University School of Medicine (BUSM).
+BSU CityLab was established in 1996 as a satellite of the CityLab program at the Boston University School of Medicine (BUSM).
 The original CityLab piloted a very successful model, for which the demand rapidly increased.
 Classroom teachers from all around the state wanted their students to be able to participate, yet the BU schedule was quickly filled each new school year.

-Meanwhile, Bridgewater State College was rising in prominence among higher education circles as a technologically advanced campus.
-Far-sighted administrators obtained funding in the 1990s to build the necessary infrastructure for distance learning and science outreach programs, including the John J. Moakley Center for Technology in which BSC CityLab is housed.
-The College already had many things going for it, making it an ideal location for a satellite CityLab program.
+Meanwhile, Bridgewater State University was rising in prominence among higher education circles as a technologically advanced campus.
+Far-sighted administrators obtained funding in the 1990s to build the necessary infrastructure for distance learning and science outreach programs, including the John J. Moakley Center for Technology in which BSU CityLab is housed.
+The University already had many things going for it, making it an ideal location for a satellite CityLab program.

-Founded in 1840, Bridgewater State College is a regional, comprehensive, public college centrally located in southeastern Massachusetts.
+Founded in 1840, Bridgewater State University is a regional, comprehensive, public college centrally located in southeastern Massachusetts.
 It enrolls approximately 10,000 students, most of them undergraduates, 80% of whom come from the region.

-Moreover, the BSC campus was founded on the belief that the very forces that have brought about current social, economic, and educational gaps, particularly within urban and geographically underserved school settings, may also present opportunities for building sustainable cross-community and multidisciplinary efforts to narrow historic inequities in science education.
-Thus, the founders of BSC CityLab hoped to bridge the gap between under-equipped science teachers and students in area school districts and the state-of-the-art laboratory facilities and curriculum at Bridgewater State College.
+Moreover, the BSU campus was founded on the belief that the very forces that have brought about current social, economic, and educational gaps, particularly within urban and geographically underserved school settings, may also present opportunities for building sustainable cross-community and multidisciplinary efforts to narrow historic inequities in science education.
+Thus, the founders of BSU CityLab hoped to bridge the gap between under-equipped science teachers and students in area school districts and the state-of-the-art laboratory facilities and curriculum at Bridgewater State University.

 Interthrive Website Design and Development by Interthrive